HabilMaseeh/safenetpro/README.md

- This Final Year Project focuses on developing a comprehensive cybersecurity solution for phishing URL detection and malware analysis using dual approaches: signature-based matching and machine learning techniques.
+ This Final Year Project focuses on developing a comprehensive cybersecurity solution for phishing URL detection and malware analysis using hybrid approaches: signature-based matching and machine learning techniques.
 For phishing URL detection, the system implements a signature-based method that compares URLs against known phishing datasets, alongside a Random Forest-based machine learning model that analyzes 30